Vizion Air

 Vizion Air is a virtual charter airline based at Antwerp International Airport in Antwerp, Belgium.
-VLM Airlines operated flights on behalf of Vizion Air with two Fokker 50s until the airline went bankrupt.
+Starting in early 2013 VLM Airlines operated flights on behalf of Vizion Air with two Fokker 50s until the airline went bankrupt.
 Poland's Sprintair became Vizion Air's new partner in 2017.
 Sprintair originally provided an ATR 72-200 and a Saab SF-340.
 Air Antwerp operated flights with a former VLM Airlines Fokker 50 out of Antwerp.